Home » Blogs » Jim Corbett National Park Named After a British (Man Eaters of Kumaon)

 Who was Jim Corbett?

-He was an India Born British Hunter and Wildlife Enthusiast.
+He was an Indian-born British Hunter and Wildlife Enthusiast.
 Later, went on to become a pioneer in wildlife conservation and also authored many books.
 Jim was famous for hunting the man-eating tigers and leopards in the jungles of north India.
-Also, had a great support from local communities because he understood their customs and traditions very well.
+Also, had great support from local communities because he understood their customs and traditions very well.
 He worked closely with the government to transform Indian wildlife.
 Laying the foundation of the Corbett Tiger Reserve and focused conservation efforts.
 He also authored the book “Man Eater of Kumaon” and many others during his lifespan.
 The Corbett National Park was named after him to honour his legacy towards Indian Wildlife.
-Even today there is a museum in his name that honours his legendary works.
-It also reminds people of his contribution towards Indian Wildlife.
+Even today, there is a museum in his name that honours his legendary works.
+It also reminds people of his contribution to Indian Wildlife.

 Which is the best and most famous book by Jim Corbett?